neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

-Whenw we release our first version of the UPI application where every login require to give your mpin to accesws dashboard.
-But we have not seen lot of user login to the dashboard and aborting the login and number of trasaction were really low. so we deicede to let go the app mpin screen since trasnaction is already protected with the UPIN.
+When we release our first version of the UPI application where every login require to give your mpin to access dashboard.
+But we have not seen lot of user login to the dashboard and aborting the login and number of transaction were really low. so we deicide to let go the app mpin screen since transaction is already protected with the UPIN.

 ## Question 10 (co)

 - **What changes have you implemented in your current department to meet the needs of your customers?
 What has been the result?**

 **Answer**
 When we launched UPI and finance service as part myjio for CUG customer, we began with the android and ios native development.
 But the time to production was really high if the bug fixes is require at the client side.
-Myjio Playstore push require roughly 3 weeks.
+Myjio playstore push require roughly 3 weeks.
 So I decided that some of the banking feature we can move to web instead of native.
-Not only this isgnificantly reduced our time to prodution but also the man power which was for android and ios.
+Not only this significantly reduced our time to production but also the man power which was for android and ios.

 ## Question 11 (co)